yogsototh/resume/content/06_Presentation.md

 - I am the author of some quite popular blog posts[^5].

+- Currently I am working for Vigiglobe.
+I do Machine Learning and Software engineering.
+  I worked first with `node.js` then we upgraded our stack to Clojure, Haskell &amp; Mesos.
+  I worked on making a real time analytics of social media content.
+  We do real time sentiment analysis.
+We had to make a scalable architecture able to absorb and treat (Aggregation &amp; Machine Learning) thousands of messages per second.[^7]

 For an almost exhaustive list of my projects, you could check my github account: [github.com/yogsototh](https://github.com/yogsototh)